awps/smk-sidebar-generator/smk-sidebar-generator/readme.txt

 == Changelog ==
+= 2.3 =
+* **Added import/export functions.**
+* Changes to `smk_sidebar` shortcode.
+Previously to get a sidebar required only an integer number, now you can get any sidebar using the shortcode just giving the id, even if the sidebar is not generated using Sidebar Generator plugin.
+* Added plugin version to enqueued scripts and style.

 = 2.2 =
 * Confirm sidebar remove.
 * Bug fix: Sidebars could not be added when all previous sidebars were removed.